rdkcentral/rdkservices/DeviceDiagnostics/doc/DeviceDiagnosticsPlugin.md

 <a name="head.Description"></a>
 # Description

-The `DeviceDiagnostics` plugin provides an interface for the WebPA service for this device only.
-It allows you to get device configurations and AV decoder status.
+The `DeviceDiagnostics` plugin provides additional diagnostics information which includes device configuration and AV decoder status.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].